The HSC subjects you do are an influencing factor in the mark you ultimately get, so that makes HSC subject selection pretty important right?

 |You are doing the bare minimum, meaning all 10 units will count.||You have a ‘backup’ subject, meaning that only your best 10 units will count towards your ATAR, so if you stuff up one subject, it is all good.|

-Check if the subjects on your 100% list are running at your school, because schools do not offer all subjects.
+Check if the subjects you want to choose for HSC subject selection are 100% running at your school, because schools do not offer all subjects.

 Keep in mind that if you really want to do a subject that is not running at your school, look up if you can study the subject as a VET course at TAFE.
 VET (Vocational Education and Training) Courses that are Board developed, listed here, still count towards your ATAR.